TrackManager (DCC & DC)

 To run DC locos with your EX‑CommandStation you will need:

-A motor shield with a brake pin.
+A Motor Shield with a brake pin.

 (See the list of compatible boards at TrackManager DC compatible boards.)